 Perhaps many of you know that I come from a family of all girls!
 I have four amazing younger sisters!
 Every year we spend a week together in Florida.

 For all of you with sisters, daughters, moms, grandmas, or girlfriends, celebrate Girls’ Day with a complimentary recording of my song, “We Love Hina Matsuri.”
 You’ll find it at the end of this post.

-Here are some suggested notes to dance along with it.
+Here are the lyrics and some suggested notes for movement to go along with it.

 We Love Hina Matsuri